 Kristone Capistrano is a Philippine-born Sydney based emerging artist working in contemporary drawing and portraiture.
 His works pursue the ideas of classical realism within the language of post-conceptual and post-photographic aesthetics.
 In 2017 whilst still completing his Honours year in Fine Arts, Kristone was awarded the first prize for the Royal South Australian Portrait Biennale, Commended prize for the Lloyd Rees Youth Award, and both the Local Artist and People’s Choice awards for the Blacktown Art Prize.
 He has also previously won the prestigious Black Swan Prize for Portraiture.
 Kristone has participated in multiple group exhibitions in Australia including exhibitions held at the Blacktown Arts Centre, Campbelltown Arts Centre and Muswellbrook Regional Art Gallery.
-He has recently completed his first solo exhibition at Crowther Contemporary, Melbourne and is currently an artist in residence at Tong Lau Space in Hong Kong.
-His works are included in the collections of the Blacktown City Council, Lester Group, Kennedy Art Foundation, as well as in private collections in Sydney, Melbourne, Manila and Hong Kong.
+He held his first solo exhibition at Crowther Contemporary in Melbourne earlier this year, followed by a series of artist residencies and exhibitions in Hong Kong.
+His works are included in the collections of the Blacktown City Council, Lester Group, Kennedy Art Foundation, King George V International School – Hong Kong, as well as in private collections in Sydney, Melbourne, Singapore, Manila and Hong Kong.

 Kristone is also a qualified English and Visual Arts teacher with extensive experience in Primary and Secondary education.